Blue Lagoon fact sheet

 The Blue Lagoon

 One of National Geographic’s 25 Wonders of the World.
-Covering an area of 8,700 square meters, this mineral-rich paradise has an average temperature of 37-40°C (98-104°F).
+Covering an area of around 10,000 square meters, this mineral-rich paradise has an average temperature of 37-40°C (98-104°F).

-Water Depth and Temperature
+Water depth and temperature

 Depths: < 1,3 m | < 4,2 ft